Steven Beitashour: United States

 Beitashour was called up for an international friendly by the United States national football team against Mexico on August 15, 2012; however, he was an unused substitute.

 Coach Jürgen Klinsmann later explained about his "surprise callup":

 "Steven has built his case over the last couple of months and talking with Frank Yallop [Beitashour's coach at Earthquakes] and getting his information was the most important step...
 We are pleased to bring him in.
 He will be welcomed here and he'll see it is a very positive and comfortable environment where he can settle in with no problems.
 We are curious to see him in the couple training sessions that we have.
 It's not much because we have two and a half days to prepare for a game, but obviously I'd love to see him over a longer period of time.
 It will be curious to get his first impression."

+In January 2013, Beitashour participated in another United States national team camp.